Palette

 Factory method that loads previously created palettes into a

-instance.A palette is a file containing json-formatted information about colors that ends with the ‘.palette’ extension.
+Paletteinstance.A palette is a file containing json-formatted information about colors that ends with the ‘.palette’ extension.
 You should not create such files manually but rather through the

-method.If multiple palettes define different color values under the same name, only the first one will be kept.
+Palette.save()method.If multiple palettes define different color values under the same name, only the first one will be kept.
 You can define the order in which the palettes are loaded by ordering them in the

 palettes (str | List[str] | None) – List of palettes located in the location represented by

-.
+palettes_dirthat should be loaded by thisPaletteinstance.
+Additionally may include built-in palettes such as ‘css’ ifsearch_builtinsis set toTrue.
 By default, loads all palettes found in the specified directory.palettes_dir (str | None) – The directory from which the palettes specified in the

-may also include built-in palettes such as ‘css’ or ‘basic’.search_cwd – Whether
+palettesmay also include built-in palettes such as ‘css’ or ‘basic’.search_cwd – Whether

-may also include palettes located in the current working directory.color_format (ColorFormat | None) – Color format specifying how the colors of this
+palettesmay also include palettes located in the current working directory.color_format (ColorFormat | None) – Color format specifying how the colors of this

-.warnings – Whether to emit a warning if two colors with the same name but different color values were found in the
+Paletteshould be stored.
+Defaults to the value specified inconfig.DEFAULT_COLOR_FORMAT.warnings – Whether to emit a warning if two colors with the same name but different color values were found in the

 Examples